 At KidStart, we know that being a parent is stressful enough, so we’ve done our best to make child savings as easy as possible to understand.

-We have put together a simple overview to child savings options to help you find the right account for your child(ren).
+We have put together a simple overview to long-term child savings options to help you find the right account for your child(ren).

 CTFs, ISAs and OAA (Other Annoying Acronyms)